United Arab Emirates–United Kingdom relations: History

 In May 2024, Oliver Dowden visited the UAE in an attempt to reassure the UAE of the country's diplomatic significance to the UK.
-Ahead of the 2024 general elections, the bilateral relations slowed after the UK government blocked the UAE-backed bid to acquire The Telegraph and alleged that the Emirates were supporting Sudan’s RSF.
+Ahead of the 2024 general elections, the bilateral relations slowed after the UK government blocked the UAE-backed bid to acquire The Telegraph and alleged that the Emirates were supporting Sudan’s Rapid Support Forces (RSF).

-In June 2024, sources claimed that the Foreign Office officials attempted to discourage condemnation of the UAE over its role in supplying arms to the RSF militia by putting pressure on African diplomats not to criticize the Emirates.
+In June 2024, sources claimed that the Foreign Office officials attempted to discourage condemnation of the UAE over its role in supplying arms to the RSF militia during the Sudanese civil war by putting pressure on African diplomats not to criticize the Emirates.
 As per a senior legal counsel at the Raoul Wallenberg Centre for Human Rights, Yonah Diamond, the UK was persuading some states during the informal talks in Ethiopia not to criticize the UAE.
 Leader of the Darfur Diaspora Association, Abdallah Idriss Abugarda, also accused the FCDO of prioritizing its relationship with the UAE, without caring about its moral obligation.
 The accusations were strongly denied by the FCDO, with a spokesperson telling the Guardian: “These accusations are categorically untrue.
 The UK is using its diplomatic influence to support efforts for a durable peace.”

+In late 2025, Starmer’s government faced intensifying parliamentary and public pressure to suspend arms sales to the United Arab Emirates following reports that British-made military equipment was being diverted to the Rapid Support Forces (RSF) in Sudan.
+In October 2025, a United Nations Security Council investigation found that British military equipment had been deployed by the RSF during their siege and subsequent capture of El Fasher, North Darfur.
+The fall of the city followed an 18-month siege and immediately resulted in a large-scale massacre of civilians, characterized by humanitarian experts as one of the worst war crimes of the Sudanese civil war.
+Foreign Secretary Yvette Cooper has declined to commit to halting British arms exports to the UAE, instead focusing on diplomatic pressure and humanitarian aid.